kdlong/SMP_18_001_CWR/firstReading.md

   Reason: it seems that the WZjj measurement is the main result of this paper and not the electroweak WZ production

+**ADDRESSED: The WZjj is measured in a reason sensitive to EW WZ production, and it is this process that drives the nature of this analysis.
+We do not feel it the slight downward fluctuation of our observation necessitates reformulating the paper.**

 Abstract:
   Suggest to have first the sentence
   "The total WZ plus two jet production cross ssection is measured in fiducial